dwolfson7789/wdi-al-khwarizmi-2/W01/D02/Assignments/Homework/W01D02_homework.md

 * rename a directory
 * delete a file
 * delete a directory
+* read the help file for a specific command
 * move around within a directory
 * see what files and directories exist
 * check where in the directory structure you are.
 Be as complete as possible and expand on this list.
 This is a good opportunity to practice markdown, so include a table, a list (ordered or unordered), and a link.

+### EXTRA CREDIT
+* Include three other commands beyonds the ones listed above
+* Include some useful keyboard shortcuts.
+How do you move quickly to the beginning or end of a line?
+How do you recall the last command entered?